openedx/edx-documentation/en_us/shared/building_and_running_chapters/developing_course/course_units.rst

 =======================================

-Before you make a hidden unit visible to students, be aware that course content will immediately be visible to students, as follows:
+Before you make a hidden unit visible to students, be aware that course content will immediately be visible to students, as follows.

 * For a hidden unit that previously was published, clearing the check box publishes the current content for the unit.
 If you made changes to the unit